idalina-sachango/CAPP30239_FA22/README.md

-# CAPP30239_FA22
+## CAPP30239_FA22

+# Data Visualization for Policy Analysis

-Repository for CAPP class on data visualization for policy analysis.
+This is a repository for CAPP class on data visualization for policy analysis.
 This will serve as a landing page for viz work in the fall quarter.